Private Tuberculosis (BCG) Vaccination

-At Private Medical Clinic, we prioritize your health and safety, especially when you’re planning to travel to areas where the risk of exposure to tuberculosis (TB) or treatment-resistant strains is high.
-We understand the importance of comprehensive TB protection for travelers, and we are here to guide you through the process.
+At Private Medical Clinic, we prioritise your health and safety, especially when you’re planning to travel to areas where the risk of exposure to tuberculosis (TB) or treatment-resistant strains is high.
+We understand the importance of comprehensive TB protection for travellers, and we are here to guide you through the process.

 What is Tuberculosis?

 Tuberculosis, commonly known as TB, is a bacterial infection that primarily affects the lungs but can also affect other parts of the body.
 It spreads through the air when an infected person coughs or sneezes.
 TB can be a severe and potentially life-threatening condition if left untreated.

 When travelling to regions such as sub-Saharan Africa, South and Southeast Asia, the Middle East, Central America, and the Caribbean, BCG (Bacillus Calmette-Guérin) vaccination is recommended for individuals over the age of 16 who have not been previously vaccinated against TB.
 This vaccination is particularly vital for those planning prolonged stays in high-risk areas.

 Before receiving the BCG vaccine, it’s essential to undergo a Mantoux test.
 This test helps determine whether you are already infected with TB or have an active form of the disease.
 The Mantoux test involves injecting a live version of tuberculin purified protein derivative (PPD) into the skin to assess your sensitivity.
 A strong reaction to the Mantoux test indicates a higher likelihood of having an active TB infection, and in such cases, the BCG vaccine is not recommended.
 Individuals with a strong reaction may need to be referred for specialist TB treatment.

 Book your BCG vaccination using our streamlined booking process